-We've tested over 135 printers, and below are our recommendations for the best printers for Mac you can buy.
+We've tested over 125 printers, and below are our recommendations for the best printers for Mac you can buy.
 For other options, check out our picks for the best home printers, the best inkjet printers, and the best all-in-one printers.

-If you want a more modest mid-range model for home use, go with the Brother MFC-J4335DW.
-This inkjet all-in-one has four cartridges that yield over 2000 black and 800 color prints, and the cartridges are relatively inexpensive, making it very cost-effective in the long run.
-It wakes up quickly and gets a single page out in only 11 seconds and prints 17 black or 15 color pages per minute, and supports automatic double-sided printing.
+If you want to save money with a more modest mid-range model, get the Brother MFC-J4335DW.
+This inkjet all-in-one has four cartridges that yield over 2000 black and 800 color prints, and the cartridges are relatively inexpensive, meaning you won't have to spend too much on maintenance.
+It wakes up quickly, gets a single page out in only 11 seconds, prints 17 black or 15 color pages per minute, and supports automatic double-sided printing.

-If you just need a cheap printer that can get the job done for those occasional, one-off projects, get the Canon PIXMA MG3620.
-The build doesn't feel particularly sturdy, and it only has a basic flatbed scanner, but it prints good-quality documents and photos.
+If you need a cheap printer that can get the job done for those occasional one-off projects, get the Canon PIXMA MG3620.
+The build doesn't feel sturdy, and it only has a basic flatbed scanner, but it prints good-quality documents and photos.
 You still get USB and Wi-Fi connectivity and Apple AirPrint support.
 It uses two ink cartridges, one black and one tri-color, and yields around 200 black and color prints.
 Its low page yield means you'll have to replace the cartridges often, and because it uses a tri-color cartridge, you need to replace the entire cartridge even if just one color runs out.
 Thankfully, the cartridges are cheap, so your maintenance costs will remain low.
 There are XL cartridges that'll last longer, but they still would yield fewer prints than a model with more cartridges, like our budget pick.

 Our recommendations above are what we think are currently the best printers for Mac you can buy.
 We factor in the price, feedback from our visitors, and availability.